 The course includes free accommodation at

-Cosener's House in Abingdon, and travel expenses (within the UK) - and is free to participating students
+Cosener's House in Abingdon, and travel expenses (within the UK only) - and is free to participating students

 Selection criteria for applications to the Neutron Training Course

 The number of applications to attend the Neutron Training Course has always exceeded the number of places available on the course, and hence it has been necessary to have a selection procedure for allocating the places.
 It also means that we are unable to accept applications from undergraduates or masters students.
 One ISIS representative for each of the three modules attends a selection meeting together with one external ISIS user.
 The criteria used in making the selection are as follows: